 28 Apr The US College Golf Pathway: A Stepping-Stone to Going Pro

-With another Masters Week been and gone, thousands of young golfers all over the world find themselves inspired and dreaming of one day taking the drive down Magnolia Lane to tee it up against the best players in the world in pursuit of the prized green jacket.
-An important consideration for golfers aspiring to play at the highest level is to reflect on how the players in last week’s Masters field got there.
+Young golfers all over the world find themselves inspired and dreaming of one day taking the drive down Magnolia Lane to tee it up against the best players in the world in pursuit of the prized green jacket.
+An important consideration for golfers aspiring to play at the highest level is to reflect on how the players in the Masters field got there.
 It no doubt took countless hours of practice, absolute dedication, and an innate passion for the game over many years.
 However, more and more golfers are pursuing the college pathway as an avenue towards a professional career.

-Looking at the final leaderboard of this year’s Masters, 6 of the top 10 finishers played college golf.
+Looking at the final leaderboard at the 2021 Masters, 6 of the top 10 finishers played college golf.
 So too did 35 players, or roughly 65%, of those who made the cut.
 This indicates one thing: college golf has become the most sought-after pathway to the highest-level professional career.
 It has truly become the most elite platform for amateur level competition, providing young golfers the opportunity to compete against the very best amateur players in the world.
 Here are some more key reasons why so many golfers are choosing the college pathway:

 1. Resembles the Lifestyle of Playing on Tour

 College golf provides the opportunity to truly experience what it’s like to play on tour.
 Week in and week out you travel to a different part of the country, play tournaments on new courses, and compete against world class players.
 You go from the airport to the golf course to the hotel and back again, which truly prepares you for what life on the road is like as a professional tour player.